Pradeep-Eswar/payroll-repo/README.md

 Get request to list all staff members : http://localhost:8080/payroll/webapi/staffmembers

-Get request to sort all staff members by bubble sort : http://localhost:8080/payroll/webapi/staffmembers/sortstaff
+Get request to sort all staff members: http://localhost:8080/payroll/webapi/staffmembers/sortstaff

 Get Request for retreiving payroll for employee id =1 for date between 2020-02-22 and 2020-02-28